Rebolon/tutorial-angular2/README.md

 This is a sample project to learn Angular2.
 It's based on the ebook "Become a Ninja with Angular2" from the @ninjasquad team (release with Angular2@rc.4).

+Note all chapters have their own tag because there isn't code in all of them.
+So don't worry if you don't find a chpater.

 Have a look at https://github.com/Rebolon/tutorial-angular2/wiki to get more information.

 ## Installation